 The Pilot episode MTV made is likely to remain missing for a long time.
 The only evidence of it even existing are a few references on some of the competitors' websites (most of which no longer exist).

 Mick Cutter especially so.
 He left Team Chaos at the end of the Second Wars to join Team Cassius and didn't enter after Team Cassius pulled out.
 Team Chaos won the championship that year, and the year after, becoming one of the most popular and successful robots.
+To add insult to injury, Cutter was the one driving Cassius II during its disasterous 3rd Wars appearance when it charged at Pussycat, missed and drove straight into the pit, accepting full responsibility for their shocking early departure from the series.

 Martin Smith went from being a roboteer with Cruella in the first and second series to be a full-time judge from the third series onwards.
 Justified since, while the competition is open for anybody with any skill, quite a lot of the roboteers are very capable and qualified with robotics outside of Robot Wars (indeed, at the time of his ascension, Martin Smith was a professor of robotics at the University of East London).